BoosterTech/To-Do-List-Redux-Saga-Module-14/README.md

 # Lista Zadań
-## "Lista Zadań" - add tasks to the list, mark them done or undone, use single button to mark ALL DONE, hide done tasks, as well as remove tasks from the list
+## "Lista Zadań" - Add tasks to the list, mark them done or undone, use single button to mark ALL DONE, hide done tasks, remove tasks from the list
 ## Technologies used:
 - HTML, CSS, JavaScript
 - Create React App